SteveJR86/moj-test/README.md

 ## Architecture

-The project has a React frontend, C# .NET backend and PostgreSQL database all of which are within docker containers for easy development and deployment.
+The project has a React frontend, C# .NET backend and Mongo database all of which are within docker containers for easy development and deployment.

 ## Installation